I cannot send/receive e-mail messages. How to fix this?

 6. Does the problem continue when using our Webmail?

 Go to your Hosting Control Panel -> Hosting Tools -> E-mail Manager -> Webmail and access your e-mail account through our Webmail tool.
-If the problem does not exist when testing through the Webmail, this means the problem lies within the software you use, your computer or network.
+If the problem does not exist when testing through Webmail, this means the problem lies within the software you use, your computer, or your network.

 7. Can you connect to our servers using Telnet?